All Episodes

 So I do think that they're incredibly troubled.

-And so the question is does that mean that they fizzle out, or does that mean that they also lash out in their last ditch effort to you know try to control things and create a mess in their wake that we have to get through?
+Or does that mean that they also lash out in their last ditch effort to try to control things and create a mess in their wake that we have to get through?

-Either way, I I do kind of, you know, think it's hard for them, at least in any sort of realistic period of time, to be the sole superpower of the world.
+Either way, I do kind of think it's hard for them, at least in any sort of realistic period of time, to be the sole superpower of the world, but certainly not impossible.

 So it was kind of between the two of them.

-And then they had this period of prosperity and the industrial revolution, whatnot.
+And then they had this period of prosperity and the Industrial Revolution, whatnot.

-You know, that's something that really kind of came from them originally.
+That's something that really kind of came from them originally.

 And then as they kind of went on the decline, then you had the United States that had emerged as sort of the global center of the universe.